Nathan Chen wins fifth straight US Figure Skating title

-LAS VEGAS (AP) — Even with an error at the beginning of his free skate, Nathan Chen was unbeatable Sunday, winning his fifth straight U.S. Figure Skating Championship.

-Not since Dick Button won each title from 1946-52 has any American man had such a streak of success.
+Even with an error at the beginning of his free skate, Chen was unbeatable Sunday, winning his fifth straight U.S. Figure Skating Championship.
+Not since Button won each title from 1946-52 has any American man had such a streak of success.
 Throw in two world championships and being unbeaten since not medaling at the 2018 Olympics, and Chen already has a resume for the ages.

 At age 21.